tusharbhutt/Endless-Nodes/README.md

 This node will output a predicted aesthetic score as a number and display it with the appropriate node (e.g., rgthree's ["Any"](https://github.com/rgthree/rgthree-comfy#display-any) node).
 I took the node from https://github.com/ZaneA/ComfyUI-ImageReward that in turn scores images using [ImageReward](https://github.com/THUDM/ImageReward).
 I combined the model loader and score calculator into one and added output nodes for both the standard deviation calculation (which is what Zane's node does) and the score on a scale of one to ten based on some simple statistic calculations.

 The difference between this node and the Aesthetics Scorer is that the underlying ImageReward is based on Reward Feedback Learning (ReFL) and uses 137K input samples that were scored by humans.
-It often score much lower than the Aesthetics Scorer, but not always!
+It often scores much lower than the Aesthetics Scorer, but not always!

 ![imagereward](./img/imagereward.png)

 As with the Aesthetics Scorer, the Image Reward node adds about 7-10 seconds to a workflow on my Nvidia 3060 12 GB card, your mileage may vary.

-For added GPU time cycle consumption, put them both in and watch how often they vehemently disagree with the scoring :)
+For added GPU cycle time consumption, put them both in and watch how often they vehemently disagree with the scoring :)

 ![disagree](./img/disagree.png)

 ## Usage License and Restrictions